 Fumigation manuals

-- For Private Soil Fumigation endorsement, buy the new Soil fumigation manual (Category O) from the U of M Bookstores.
+- For Private Soil Fumigation endorsement, buy the new Soil fumigation manual (Category O) from Gleason Printing.

-- For the Private Stored Grain and Fumigation endorsement, buy the Stored grain and fumigation manual (Category N) from the U of M Bookstores.
+- For the Private Stored Grain and Fumigation endorsement, buy the Stored grain and fumigation manual (Category N) from Gleason Printing.

 Please read carefully.
 There are no exceptions to these policies.

-- When you register, you must use the name and contact information, including email address, for the APPLICATOR RECEIVING credit.
+- When you register, you must use your name and your contact information, including your personal email address to receive credit.

 - To transfer to a different workshop, you must request this change BEFORE the registration deadline.